-Import issues.
+- C. Import issues.
 As you know, the House passed "local content" legislation at the end of the last Congress.
 That is a drastic proposal and likely to be counterproductive in the long run if our goal is to increase access to markets and to gain maximum benefit from the mutual advantages of international trade.
 There may be other areas, however, where we might make adjustments: in considering extension of the Generalized System of Preferences, there may be an interest on the part of some members of the Finance Committee to seek some reciprocal benefits from the major GSP beneficiaries.
 There appears to be substantial support for the trade provisions of the President's Carribean Basin Initiative, however, as those countries offer U.S. exporters a potentially strong market.
-It may be difficult to renew the President's general authority to negotiate tariff reductions on a limited basis.
-It is a good sign that the Japanese have agreed to continue voluntarily to restrain their automobile imports to this market for a third year until the domestic industry has had an adequate time to get back on its feet.

-D. Clearly the heat is on when it comes to seeing that American producers get fair treatment under our system of international trade.
+It may be difficult to renew the President's general authority to negotiate tariff reductions on a limited basis. - D. Clearly the heat is on when it comes to seeing that American producers get fair treatment under our system of international trade.
 If we choose our battles carefully to secure an appropriate response from our trading partners, we have an opportunity to making trade freer and fairer, to the advantage of everyone.
 But we must avoid the two extremes of allowing the world to think only the U.S. will play by the rules of free trade, regardless of disadvantage to our citizens; or, on the other hand, taking extreme unilateral actions that may look good politically but that, in the long run, will provoke severe reaction and deprive us of market opportunities.
 We need just the right amount of leverage to open more doors, not have them slammed in our face.